The Municipal Election is on Monday, October 26, 2026. The Candidate Registration Period opens on May 1, 2026 and ends on August 21, 2026 at 2:00 p.m.

 Additional Resources

-Ministry of Municipal Affairs guides and resources
+- Ministry of Municipal Affairs Slide Presentation

 Visit the Voter Registration online tool to check and update your voter information in advance to ensure you're on the Voters List.